-SANTA ANA (CNS) - Orange County today reported seven additional COVID-19 fatalities and 276 new coronavirus cases, continuing a trend of rising case counts that may threaten its status in the red tier.
+SANTA ANA (CNS) - Orange County today reported one additional COVID-19 fatality and 229 new coronavirus cases.

-The death toll stands at 1,475 and the cumulative case count at 59,718.
-Six of the seven reported fatalities were skilled nursing facility residents.
+The death toll stands at 1,468 and the cumulative case count at 59,442.
+The person whose death was reported Thursday was a skilled nursing facility resident.

-The relatively high number of daily cases continues to jeopardize the county's chance to move into a less restrictive tier of the state's re-opening road map.
-County officials have said the daily average would have to come down to about 130 for Orange County to move from the red to the orange tier, allowing for more businesses to reopen and for some already open to increase their capacity.
-But if the trend continues, the county could slip back into the most restrictive purple tier.
+The relatively high number of daily cases continues to jeopardize the county's chance to move into a less-restrictive tier of the state's re-opening road map.
+County officials have said the daily average would have to come down to about 130 for Orange County to move from the “red'' to the “orange'' tier, allowing for more businesses to reopen and for some already open to increase their capacity.
+Conversely, if the trend continues, the county could slip back into the most restrictive “purple'' tier.

 Dr. Clayton Chau, director of the county's Health Care Agency and chief health officer, noted the “fluctuation'' in case rates over the past week.

 “It's fluctuated between 4.6 to 5.4,'' Chau told reporters in a weekly news conference.
 “But we are still consistently on the low range of the red tier, knock on wood, hoping we will keep it that way.
 Obviously, there have been cases rising these past two days and my colleagues have seen that as well.
 Hopefully we're not looking at a second wave.''

 Chau acknowledged that “there's always that risk'' of falling back into the most-restrictive purple tier.

 “All of us are working very hard and together as a region to ensure that the community is not running into the fatigue issue with masks and social distancing,'' he said.

 He also said higher education officials in the county will tell students who intend to go home outside the state for the holidays to remain home and continue the rest of the term studying online “rather than traveling back to Orange County.''